Global Legal English?

-English is now the global language of law.
+English is now the language of law and contract worldwide.
 Is your law firm keeping ahead of the competition with a structured Legal English language training programme?

 Legal English is now the global language of law.
 An increasing number of international law firms are choosing English as their corporate language.
 At our client Ashurst's base in Germany, 222 of the 225 lawyers speak English fluently as a second language.
 The other three lawyers are British.
 Some corporate deals in Germany are even being conducted under the jurisdiction of English law.